-Duncan complied, and the Mohican, who

-had been an attentive listener to the discourse, readily undertook the office.
+Duncan complied; and the Mohican, who had been an attentive listener to the discourse, readily undertook the office.
 Long practised in all the subtle arts of his race, he drew, with great dexterity and quickness, the fantastic shadow that the natives were accustomed to consider as the evidence of a friendly and jocular disposition.
-Every line that could possibly be interpreted into a secret inclination for war, was carefully avoided; while, on the other hand, he studied those conceits that might be construed into a wish for amity.
-In short, he entirely sacrificed every appearance of the warrior, to the masquerade of a buffoon.
-Such exibitions were not uncommon among the Indians; and as Duncan was already sufficiently disguised in his dress, there certainly did exist some reason for believing, that with his knowledge of French, he might pass for a juggler from Ticonderoga, straggling among the allied and friendly tribes.
+Every line that could possibly be interpreted into a secret inclination for war, was carefully avoided; while, on the other hand, he studied those conceits that might be construed into amity.

+In short, he entirely sacrificed every appearance of the warrior to the masquerade of a buffoon.
+Such exhibitions were not uncommon among the Indians, and as Duncan was already sufficiently disguised in his dress, there certainly did exist some reason for believing that, with his knowledge of French, he might pass for a juggler from Ticonderoga, straggling among the allied and friendly tribes.

-When he was thought to be sufficiently painted, the scout gave him much friendly advice; concerted signals, and appointed the place where they should meet, in the event of mutual success.
-The parting between Munro and his young friend was more melancholy and feeling; still, the former submitted to the separation with an indifference that his warm and honest nature would never have permitted in a more healthful state of mind.
-The scout led Heyward aside, and acquainted him with his intention to leave the veteran in some safe encampment, in charge of Chingachgook, while he and Uncas pursued their enquiries among the people they had reason to believe vere Delawares.
-Then renewing his sautions and advice, he concluded by saying, with a solemnity and warmth of feeling, with which Duncan was deeply touched ---- better of the courage of a Mingo!
-God bless you! if the Hurons master your scalp, rely on the promise of one, who has two stout warriors to back him-'They shall pay for their victory, with a life for every hair it holds!
-I say, young gentleman, may Providence bless your undertaking, which is altogether for good; and remember, that to outwit the knaves it is lawful to practise things that may not be naturally the gift of a white skin."
+When he was thought to be sufficiently painted, the scout gave him much friendly advice, concerted signals, and appointed the place where they should meet, in the event of The parting between Munro and his young mutual success. friend was more melancholy; still, the former submitted to the separation with an indifference that his warm and honest nature would never have permitted in a more healthful state of mind.
+The scout led Heyward aside, and acquainted him with his intention to leave the veteran in some safe encampment, in charge of Chingachgook, while he and Uncas pursued their inquiries among the people they had reason to believe were Delawares.
+Then renewing his cautions and advice, he concluded by saying, with a solemnity and warmth of feeling, with which Duncan was deeply touched-

 "And now God bless you!
 You have shown a spirit that I like; for it is the gift of youth, more especially one of warm blood and a stout heart.
-But believe the warning of a man, who has reason to know all he says to be true.
-You will have occasion for your best manhood, and for a sharper wit than what is to be gathered in books, afore you out-do the cunning, or get the
+But believe the warning of a man who has reason to know all he says to be true.
+You will have occasion for your best manhood, and for a sharper wit than what is to be gathered in books, afore you outdo the cunning, or get the better of the courage of a Mingo.
+God bless you! if the Hurons master your scalp, rely on the promise of one who has two stout warriors to back him.
+They shall pay tor their victory, with a life for every hair it holds.
+I say, young gentleman, may Providence bless your undertaking, which is altogether for good; and remember, that to outwit the knaves it is lawful to practise things that may not be naturally the gift of a white skin."

 Duncan shook his worthy and reluctant associate warmly by the hand, once more recommended his aged friend to his care, and returning his good wishes, he motioned to David to proceed.
-Hawk-eye gazed after the high-spirited and adventurous young man for several moments, in open admiration; then shaking his head, doubtingly, he turned, and led his own division of the party into the concealment of the forest.
+Hawk-eye gazed after the high-spirited and adventurous young man for several moments, in open admiration; then shaking his head doubtingly, he turned and led his own division of the party into the concealment of the forest.